JacobDWaters/Okta-Workflows/Slack/Okta factor challenge slackbot/readme.md

 * - sms
 * - token:software:totp

-    Currently unable to find a way to read inputs from `token:hardware`, `utf`, `web`, and `webauthn`. `question` is not supported as security question answers are not-temporary and this could pose a serious security risk.
+    Currently unable to find a way to read inputs from `token:hardware`, `utf`, `web`, and `webauthn`. `question` is not supported as security question answers are not temporary, presenting a serious security risk.
 Answers may be stored in slack logs and readable by Slack Admins or other systems.

 2. Supported Providers